MANAGEMENT DISCUSSION AND ANALYSIS

 The core business of MRF is manufacturing, distribution and sale of tyres for variouskinds of vehicles.
 The management discussion and analysis given below discusses the keyissues for various sectors of the business.

-Tyre Industry Structure & Development
+Tyre Industry Structure and Development

 Opportunities and Threats

-Despite several representations to the Government, the inverted duty issue is yet to beresolved.
+Despite several representations to the government, the inverted tax issue is yet to beresolved.
 Duty concessions should be extended to the imports of raw materials by the tyremanufacturers.

-The performance of tyre manufacturers is affected by raw material costslike natural rubber and petroleum products, the prices of which continue to spiral.
+The performance of tyre manufacturers is affected by raw material costs ike naturalrubber and petroleum derivatives.
 The volatility in rubber prices will be a strain on themargins of tyre companies.
-Apermanent reduction in rubber import duties would ease thepressures of the Indian tyre industry.
-There is a limit to which cost escalations canbe passed on to the consumers and also achallenge to increase the prices of tyresto OEMs.
+A permanent reduction in rubber import duties would ease thepressures of the Indian tyre industry.
+There is a Iimitation to which cost escalations canbe passed on to the end users and also it is challenging to increase the prices of tyresto OEMs.

-Segment wise and Product wise performance
+Segment wise and Product wise Performance

 Performance of the Company